-Pumps are equipped with an externally mounted oil level sight gauge and vent cap as shown in figure.
+Pumps with oil lubricated bearings are equipped with an externally mounted oil level sight gauge and vent cap as shown in figure.
 Introduce oil into the bearing frame by removing the vent and fill the bearing housing to the level as given in Table 5.2.5.2.
 The oil level measured from the centerline of the shaft.
-See detail in section 5.2.2.1below.
-After filling with oil, mark the correct static oil level on the sight glass, and maintain this level to within ± 3 mm (± 0.125 in.).
+See detail in section 5.2.2.1 below.
+After filling with oil, mark the correct static oil level on the sight glass, and maintain this level to within $\pm 3 \text{ mm} (\pm 0.125 \text{ in.})$.